ml18xe/linked-blog-starter-md/publish/production-5.md

 **Tools and Technology:**

-I would like to create a game inside Minecraft.
+I would like to create a game within the game Minecraft.
 I plan to use a mix of modding APIs (Forge or Fabric) to create my own mods for the game (programming in Java), as well as a variety of open-source resources (other peoples’ mods) and assets (landscapes, buildings, textures) found on the CurseForge creative commons.
 I may incorporate Minecraft’s built-in programming language as well (command-blocks, data-packs), and most definitely will be constructing the game environment using in-game building tools (creative mode).
 In a sense, I will be using Minecraft as my ‘game engine’ for this project.

 **Rationale:**